Ski Chalets in Switzerland: A Resort-by-Resort Guide to the Best Alpine Rentals

 Flexible

 Flexible service is the Swiss compromise, and arguably the most practical option for many groups.
-These 93 properties allow you to add catering for specific days — perhaps breakfast daily and dinner on three evenings — while keeping other nights free for restaurant bookings.
 You pay for what you use, and the arrangement can typically be adjusted during the stay.

-This model works especially well for groups with mixed preferences: some want to eat out, others prefer the chalet, and nobody wants to commit to a full week of either.
-Browse flexible-service chalets across Switzerland to see the current selection.
+This model works especially well for groups with mixed preferences: some want to eat out, others prefer the chalet, and nobody wants to commit to a full week of either. read our Swiss Alps Skiing guide to see the current selection.

 Amenities to Prioritise When Searching